Personalize your TUmail Exchange account to meet your preferences.

 - Conversation View

 Conversation View is turned on by default.
-If you are having trouble finding your messages, turn Conversation View off by clicking Filter on the top right portion of the Inbox.
-Then select Show as and click Messages.
+If you are having trouble finding your messages, turn Conversation View off by clicking the Settings icon at the top of the page.
+Then scroll down and under Conversation view, select Off.

 - Reading Pane

 The default setting of your screen display has the reading pane on the right.
-To have the reading pane appear at the bottom, click the gear icon .
-Then click Display Settings and under Reading Pane, choose Show reading pane at the bottom.
-Then click OK.
+To have the reading pane appear at the bottom, click the Settings icon at the top of the page.
+Then scroll down and under Reading pane, select Show on the bottom.

 - New Window Icon